English Paper Piecing for Beginners

 Papers & Templates

-• Paper Pieces Papers – perfectly cut and super consistent
+• Paper Pieces Papers – perfectly cut and super consistent.
+I would start with 1″ hexies!
+They are the most common size.

 • Acrylic Templates (to match your papers) – makes cutting fabric faster and more accurate also available on the Paper Pieces website linked above!